 Tree Research and Education Endowment Fund (TREE Fund) is shaping the future of trees and the arboriculture profession.
-Established in 2002 via a merger of the International Society of Arboriculture Research Trust and the National Arborist Foundation, TREE Fund has awarded over $4.3 million in grants toward its mission of identifying and funding programs that support the discovery and dissemination of new knowledge in arboriculture and urban forestry.
+Established in 2002 via a merger of the International Society of Arboriculture Research Trust and the National Arborist Foundation, TREE Fund has awarded more than $4.4 million in grants toward its mission of identifying and funding programs that support the discovery and dissemination of new knowledge in arboriculture and urban forestry.

 Science-based tree care enhances the beauty, safety and livability of our communities, and helps to protect the people who care for our urban forest.
 TREE Fund awards research grants, education grants, and scholarships to advance the fields of arboriculture and urban forestry.
 With increased knowledge, arborists and citizens are better equipped to properly care for trees, ensuring that healthy, mature trees will remain an integral part of our communities of the future.
 TREE Fund’s current research priority areas are described in full here.